 |Nutritional Guidelines (per serving)|

 A good Chantilly cream recipe is essential to every French kitchen.
-This rich whipped cream infused with vanilla extract is a classic embellishment to French pastry, génoise cakes (sponge cakes), and tarts.
+This rich, whipped cream infused with vanilla extract is a classic embellishment to French pastry, genoise cakes (sponge cakes), and tarts.

 - 2 tablespoons granulated sugar

-- 1 teaspoon good-quality vanilla extract
+- 1 teaspoon vanilla extract (high quality)

 In a large mixing bowl, beat the heavy cream, sugar, and vanilla extract together on high speed until soft peaks form.

 Use as your recipe directs.

-If you're a teetotaler, try one of the many Italian cordial syrups used in coffee drinks.
-Popular brands include Sonoma, Da Vinci, Torani, Giffard, Stasero, Fontana, and Monin.
+- You can also try one of the many Italian cordial syrups used in coffee drinks.
+Popular brands include Sonoma, DaVinci, Torani, Giffard, Stasero, Fontana, and Monin.

 - A word of caution: Start adding the liqueur slowly, perhaps 1 tablespoon at a time until you've reached the desired flavor.